 This page, not surprisingly, enables you to configure how Pro Tools will display various options:

-Display Region Colour Coding has two settings worth highlighting.
+- Display Region Colour Coding has two settings worth highlighting.
 The first is Marker Location, which makes the colour of all the Regions on any track the same between two Markers, as well as colouring the timeline bar with the same colour, helping to identify verse 1, chorus, and so on.
-Note, though, that it works on Regions close to the Markers and so can throw up some odd results, as you can see in the screen above.
+Note, though, that it works on Regions close to the Markers and so can throw up some odd results.
 The second is Region Colour List.
 This setting allows you to force multiple Regions to the same colour: simply highlight a range of Regions in the Region List, choose a colour from the Colour Palette and the Regions in the Edit window will have matching colours (below).
 Assigning colours to the Region List can help you find particular groups of Regions more easily.

 This section contains some of the options that I find cause the most problems with Preferences settings, especially the first two: